 International Medical Graduates

 Fellows must either have U.S. Citizenship, valid U.S. residency, or a J-1 visa.
-H1-B visas are not supported by this Fellowship.
+H1-B visas are supported on a case by case bases.

 Timeline and Deadlines

 The ERAS and NRMP websites have information for fellowship application and match registration deadlines.
 It is generally recommended applicants start gathering application materials in January to be ready to apply by July.
 It is highly recommended you have taken “Step III” (pre-boards residency exam).
 ERAS begins transmitting applications to the fellowship programs in early to mid-July.
 It is highly recommended your application be completed and submitted by this point.
 The application review process starts the last week of July through August.
 Interview offers go out shortly after the review process.
 Interviews occur over a 6-8 week period beginning the last week of August through October (This may vary depending on the application deadlines for ERAS and NRMP.).
 Rank lists are due in mid-November and the match announcement is in early December.